zuozhenggh/learning-library/data-management-library/goldengate/oci-ggs/register-db/register-db.md

     The database registration becomes Active after a few minutes.

-## Task 2: Unlock the GGADMIN user for the source database
+## Task 2: Unlock the GGADMIN user and check support mode for the source database

 Oracle Autonomous Databases come with a GGADMIN user that is locked by default.
 The following steps guide you through how to unlock the GGADMIN user.